 1. Get Buy-In

-Consider how marketers have shifted to inbound marketing and away from old-school methods like newspaper ads and glossy mailers.
+Consider how marketers have shifted to inbound marketing and away from old-school methods.
 Has your Sales team shifted their tactics to match the way prospects buy today and adopt the same inbound principles as marketing?

 Buyer behaviors have changed, so why haven’t sales tactics?

 You see the value of an inbound approach, but does your Sales team?
 Without their buy-in, your marketing efforts won’t go very far.
 It’s when Sales and Marketing work as a true team rather than in silos that the magic starts to happen.